 What Is The Paris Pass?

-The Paris Pass is a tourism pass that gives you entry into more than 50 museums and attractions throughout Paris — in many cases you get to skip the long ticket lines (which can be a huge time-saver at popular attractions).
+The Paris Pass is a fully digital tourism pass that gives you entry into more than 50 museums and attractions throughout Paris—in many cases you get to skip the long ticket lines (which can be a huge time-saver at popular attractions).

-The Paris Pass is a package that is made up of two separate components:
+The Paris Pass is made up of two separate components:

-• Paris Museum Pass: This is a physical card that gives you entry into the 50+ museums in Paris (i.e Louvre, Orsay Museum, Arc de Triomphe, Versailles, etc) — it essentially covers every museum.
+- Paris Museum Pass: This digital pass gives you entry into the 50+ museums in Paris (i.e. the Louvre, Orsay Museum, Arc de Triomphe, Versailles, etc.)—it essentially covers every museum in Paris.

-• Paris Pass: This digital pass is more of a sightseeing pass that covers things like an Eiffel Tower guided climb, various walking tours, Seine boat cruise, Hop-On, Hop-Off bus tour, Montparnasse tour observation deck, Salvadore Dalí museum, and a handful of other experiences like wine tastings, etc.
+- Paris Sightseeing Pass: This digital pass is more of a sightseeing pass that covers things like an Eiffel Tower guided climb, various walking tours, Seine boat cruise, Hop-On Hop-Off bus tour, Montparnasse tour observation deck, Salvadore Dalí museum, and a handful of other experiences like wine tastings, etc.

-However, the Paris Pass is no longer bundled with a public transportation pass (previous versions of the Paris Pass came with an unlimited Paris Metro/Bus pass).
-I actually prefer this new version since the Paris Pass is now cheaper and people who prefer walking are not forced to buy an unlimited transportation pass.
+The Paris Pass is no longer bundled with a public transportation pass (previous versions of the Paris Pass came with an unlimited Paris Metro/Bus pass).
+I prefer this new version since the Paris Pass is now cheaper and people are not forced to buy an unlimited transportation pass.

 There are often sales (typically during the off-season) so check the Paris Pass Website for any current specials.